harsh-apcr/C-compiler/README.md

 ## Supported C constructs
 * All the declarations/expressions are supported
 * Among the control-flow statements, except for-loop all the C statements are supported (i.e. `if-else`, `while`, `do-while`, `switch statements`, `case and default statements`, `labeled statements and gotos`, `break`, `continue`, `return` etc.)
+* old C style for loop is supported for scope checking
 * Gracefull exiting of invalid C program is supported (i.e. proper error mentioning during codegen/scope checking)
 * Any construct that is not supported you'll get an appropriate error message for it